sailfishos-open/docker-sailfishos-builder/README.md

 First, SPEC file is parsed and all the build requirements are installed.

-Second, if sources are in Git repository, RPM version will be determined based on the latest git tag and its offset from HEAD.
+Second, if sources are in Git repository and `-p` option was not used, RPM version will be determined based on the latest git tag and its offset from HEAD.
 Regardless of whether sources are in Git or not, release will be offset by UTC timestamp.
 Such handling of RPM version and release will ensure the newest builds would have larger version-release pair.

 Next, RPM build proceeds in a classical way using `rpmbuild`, under a dedicated user `builder`.
 For that, folders for building are setup